candogann/docker-dev-env/README.md

 ### buildEnv and buildEnvDown Scripts

-devEnv script is a script that creates an isolated dev server environment that serves on nginx,
+`buildEnv` script is a script that creates an isolated dev server environment that serves on nginx,
 - It will serve on CONTAINER_IP_ADDRESS:4000.
 - First it builds in a builder container, then the built pages will be copied into a nginx container and old container will stop working.
-We will only keep server container for this job. buildEnvDown script is the script that does take down anything related to buildEnv script *except for old dangling images*.
+We will only keep server container for this job.

+`buildEnvDown` script is the script that does take down anything related to buildEnv script *except for old dangling images*.
 If you want to clear dangling images as well, uncomment last line in the script.

 ## TL;DR